About Us

 Ariona Cook

-Outside of RFHI, Ari serves on the executive team of two Duke first-generation, low-income student organizations, the Associate Committee of Children’s Advocacy Centers of Kansas, and the Communications Committee of the Public Interest Law Association.
+Outside of RFHI, Ari serves on the executive team of two Duke first-generation, low-income student organizations, the Associate Committee of the Children’s Advocacy Centers of Kansas, and the Communications Committee of the Public Interest Law Association.
 In her free time, she does theater, sings in the Duke Chorale, reads, and plays chess.

 Director of Communications